 - Nervous Systems Support - It holds a variety of B vitamins which aid the mind and nervous system in preventing stress damage, anxiety, and mood stabilization.
 It also helps you focus and concentrate on tasks you are trying to carry out.
 These nutrients help nerve cells communicate more efficiently.

-- Helps with Fertility and Pregnancy - Folate is an important nutrient needed to help support a healthy pregnancy, and wheat germ is a great source of this.
+- Helps with Fertility and Pregnancy - Wheat germ oil can be used for fertility.
+Folate is an important nutrient needed to help support a healthy pregnancy, and wheat germ is a great source of this.
 Fertility can also be the result of not getting the right nutrients.
 It is a well-balanced food that is full of necessary vitamins and minerals to promote reproductive health.

 Does Wheat Germ Help With Constipation?